flasherxgapple/fryzen/README.md

 # Fryzen

-A fast-paced, retro-style shoot 'em up game where you control a diamond-shaped ship battling enemies and collecting power-ups.
+A fast-paced, twin joystick shoot 'em up game where you control a diamond-shaped ship battling enemies and collecting power-ups.
 Implemented in multiple languages for cross-platform fun.

 ## Description